Portuguese Firefighters Bring Forest Blazes Under Control - UrduPoint

 Portuguese Firefighters Bring Forest Blazes Under Control

-Firefighters aided by overnight rain on Tuesday brought under control massive wildfires raging for four days in a central region of Portugal where dozens of people were killed in huge blazes in 2017
+Firefighters aided by overnight rain on Tuesday brought under control massive wildfires raging for four days in a central region of Portugal where dozens of people died in huge blazes in 2017

 "The fire has been controlled.
 It is normal that during the afternoon it could become reactivated in some places but that is part of the process," he told a news conference.

-Light rains overnight raised humidity levels, aiding the battle against the blazes which have scorched large areas and left a trail of blackened destruction.
+Light rains overnight raised humidity levels, aiding the battle against the fires which have scorched large areas and left a trail of blackened destruction.

 The authorities suspect the fires which broke out on Saturday amid scorching temperatures were started deliberately.